semiprime/pygenda/docs/quickstart-postmarketOS.md

 You may want to adjust the exact values, depending on your taste and device.

 Much of the UI can be customised using the user CSS file (colours, fonts, etc.).
-See the example [gemini.css](../pygenda/css/gemini.css) for a practical example of adjusting the UI for a (different) handheld device.
+See the examples [gemini.css](../pygenda/css/gemini.css) and [cosmo.css](../pygenda/css/cosmo.css) for real-world examples of adjusting the UI for specific handheld devices, or [darkmode.css](config-examples/darkmode.css) for an example "dark mode".

 Add a Pygenda icon to the menu
 ------------------------------